 If you want to read more about living in another country, I can only recommend reading these posts as well.
 They all have a unique point of view on moving abroad and I think that it will give you a good idea of what it is like.

 Melis Living – What Home Means to Me

-Are you planning to move to new country soon?
+Or are you currently planning to move to a new country?